closedwall/100daysofcodewithpython/README.md

 - Enhanced the security and reliability of the password manager by preventing crashes due to missing files or incorrect data formats.
 - implemented search functionality to search teh saved password.
 - Look into encrypting stored passwords for added security.

+# Day 31 - Flip Card Capstone Project 🇫🇷➡️🇬🇧

+## 📅 #100DaysOfCodeWithPython – Day 31

+### ✅ Project: Flip Card Language Learner

+Today, I built a **Flip Card Capstone Project** as part of my 100 Days of Code with Python journey.
+This simple yet effective application displays a **French word**, waits for 30 seconds, and then flips the card to reveal its **English translation**.

+This project is a great way to **enhance language learning** by reinforcing vocabulary in an interactive and visual manner.

+---

+## 💡 Features

+- Displays random French words.
+- Automatically flips after 3 seconds to show the English meaning.
+- Helps with memorizing and recognizing French vocabulary.
+- Simple and elegant card-style UI using `tkinter`.

+---

+## 🛠️ Tech Stack

+- Python 🐍
+- Tkinter for GUI 💻
+- CSV file for storing vocabulary 📄
+- `pandas` for data handling 📊